boutproject/BOUT-dev/manual/sphinx/user_docs/staggered_grids.rst

 ``n*v`` at `CELL_YLOW`, call ``interp_to(n, CELL_YLOW)*v`` whose result will be
 `CELL_YLOW` as ``n`` is interpolated.

-.. note:: The region argument is optional but useful (see :ref:sec_iterating
+.. note:: The region argument is optional but useful (see :ref:`sec-iterating`
           for more on regions).
 The default `RGN_ALL` reproduces the historical behaviour of BOUT++, which communicates before returning the result from ``interp_to``.
 Communication is necessary because the result of